Positive AGN Feedback Enhances Star Formation in Starburst Dwarf Galaxies: Discussions

 Observational evidence of AGN feedback in dwarf galaxies has grown in recent years, providing crucial benchmarks for our simulation results.
 While AGN-driven outflows have been detected in multiple dwarf galaxies \citep{Zheng2023, Liu2024, Salehirad2025}, some observations suggest a negative feedback scenario where these outflows primarily heat and expel gas, thereby suppressing star formation \citep{Penny2018, Manzano-King2019}. \cite{Penny2018} reported that $\sim 10 \%$ of quenched dwarf galaxies in their sample host AGN, suggesting that AGN feedback may contribute to star formation suppression in dwarfs. \cite{Manzano-King2019} observed that AGN-driven outflow velocities of dwarf galaxies in their sample are comparable to those in massive galaxies, and they suggested that such powerful outflows can expel gas from the shallow potential wells of dwarf galaxies, thereby inhibiting star formation.
 Although the AGN-hosting dwarf galaxies in their sample are not quenched, they exhibit lower star formation rates than typical star-forming dwarf galaxies.
 If AGN-driven outflows can suppress star formation, they should preferentially be observed in galaxies with low SFRs.
 However, AGNs are more readily identified in redder galaxies, and their detection in star-forming systems is hampered by contamination from stellar processes \citep{Manzano-King2019, Schutte2022}.
 Therefore, AGN activity observed in dwarf galaxies with low SFRs does not necessarily constitute strong evidence for AGN-driven negative feedback.
 Additionally, as discussed in \S\ref{sec:shock_compression}, the positive AGN-feedback effect in dwarf galaxies is more likely when radiative cooling of the ISM is efficient.
 Conversely, dwarf galaxies with low SFRs typically lack dense cold gas, thus radiative cooling is inefficient, favoring AGN-induced suppression of star formation.

-In this study, we specifically focus on starburst dwarf galaxies because they provide the ideal environment where positive AGN feedback can be most clearly observed and distinguished from negative feedback effects.
-The high gas densities and efficient cooling in starburst environments create conditions where AGN-driven compression can significantly enhance rather than suppress star formation.
-By examining this specific regime, we can better understand the conditions under which AGN feedback can become positive.
 Our simulation findings align closely with the existing observational evidence of positive AGN feedback in dwarf galaxies, particularly the well-studied case of Henize 2-10, which represents one of the most clear-cut examples of positive AGN feedback in the local universe.
 Significantly, Henize 2-10 is a starburst dwarf galaxy, matching precisely the type of environment we have modeled in our simulations and providing an excellent observational counterpart to validate our theoretical predictions.
 Henize 2-10 represents an ideal observational counterpart to our simulated starburst dwarf galaxy across multiple key parameters.
-This starburst galaxy maintains an SFR of approximately $1.9 \, {\rm M_{\odot}/yr}$ \citep{Reines2011}, remarkably similar to our simulation results.
+This starburst galaxy maintains an SFR of approximately $1.9 \, {\rm M_{\odot}/yr}$ \citep{Reines2011}, quite similar to our simulation results.
 The agreement extends to fundamental galactic properties, with Henize 2-10 hosting a black hole of mass $1.5 \times 10^{6} \, {\rm M_{\odot}}$ and stellar mass of $ 3.7 \times 10^{9} \, {\rm M_{\odot}} $ \citep{Riffel2020, Reines2011} -- both comparable to our simulated galaxy.
 These similarities in mass, star formation rate, and starburst classification make Henize 2-10 an exceptional real-world analog to validate our model predictions.